 Danielle (DJ) Healey has been litigating complex cases in federal courts, state courts, and agencies, and handling licensing, antitrust, mediation and arbitration matters for over 34 years.
 She has focused on patent litigation and related antitrust and tort claims since 1994.

-Ms. Healey has tried cases in the federal and state courts, International Trade Commission, International Chamber of Commerce (Arbitration), American Arbitration Association, NASD Arbitration Forum, and private arbitration.
-She has argued appeals in the Federal Circuit, Fifth Circuit and Fourth Circuit Courts of Appeals, as well as the Texas Supreme Court and Texas Intermediate Courts of Appeals.
-Ms. Healey has been actively involved in planning and executing multi-jurisdictional strategies involving courts in the U.S. and Europe, and administrative agencies (including reviews in the USPTO, invalidity and declaratory judgment actions in Europe, and state regulatory matters).
-Ms. Healey has worked on patent and antitrust issues with the Federal Trade Commission, and has represented clients intellectual property related competition matters before the Federal Trade Commission, the European Union, and Texas state authorities.
+Ms. Healey has tried cases in U.S. district courts, state courts, U.S. International Trade Commission, International Chamber of Commerce (arbitration), American Arbitration Association, NASD Arbitration Forum, and private arbitration.
+She has argued appeals in the Federal Circuit, Fifth Circuit and Fourth Circuit courts of appeals, as well as the Texas Supreme Court and Texas Intermediate Courts of Appeals.
+Ms. Healey has been actively involved in planning and executing multi-jurisdictional strategies involving courts in the U.S. and Europe, and administrative agencies (including reviews in the U.S. Patent and Trademark Office (USPTO), invalidity and declaratory judgment actions in Europe, and state regulatory matters).
+Ms. Healey has worked on patent and antitrust issues with the U.S. Federal Trade Commission (FTC), and has represented clients intellectual property related competition matters before the FTC, the European Union, and Texas state authorities.

 Ms. Healey has been involved in negotiating patent licenses in the semiconductor and software industries, she has represented clients in dealing with obligations and licensing in standard-setting organizations, she has been general counsel to a standard-setting group, and she has litigated the substantive and anticompetitive effects of licenses in court, in arbitration, and in administrative agencies.